 Run off the Blues 2021

 We all know how tough 2020 has been.
 So, to kick start 2021, Barod has launched an internal campaign and event called ‘Run off the Blues‘.
-In short, staff who sign up, aim to achieve of one five milestones (20, 40, 60, 80 or 100km) throughout the month of January.
-Their target can be achieved by either running, walking or cycling, or a mixture of the three.
+In short, staff who sign up, aim to achieve of one of five milestones (20, 40, 60, 80 or 100km) throughout the month of January.
+Their target can be achieved by either running, walking, cycling or rowing or a mixture of the four.

 So what does this event aim to achieve?